-I’ve spent so much time away from the Northeast to play down south that I was feeling really apprehensive to come back to the Gunks.
-So many things have changed since the days I followed my first trad climbs.
+I’ve spent so much time away from the Northeast to play down south that I was feeling apprehensive about coming back to the Gunks.
+So much had changed since the days I first followed climbs in the Trapps.
 I was nervous then, too.
 I was worried that I wouldn’t be able to match up to my partners’ skill level and I would, in many ways, hold them back.

-I remembered driving back from a weekend of New Hampshire ice climbing with Jon Hutt, a partner and friend I have cherished for years.
+I remembered driving back from a weekend of New Hampshire ice climbing with Jon Hutt, both partner and friend of mine I have cherished for years.

 Jon, who has the knowledge, skill, and heart of a true mountain man, told me that regardless of how many years of experience he had with him, he had honestly barely even scratched the surface.
 Where he was in his own climbing was only the tip of the iceberg.
 What that made me realize is that you will always be better than someone else and that someone else will always be better than you, which is why it was more important to focus on how far I’d come rather than on how far I had left to go.